-11. Canal du Midi
+14. Canal du Midi

 Running for about 150 miles, UNESCO site Canal du Midi links Toulouse with the Mediterranean Sea.
 The canal is up to 65 feet wide and is about 6.5 feet deep, and is the oldest navigable canal in Europe.

 It is lined on both sides by the tall trees, providing shade and a peaceful ambiance.
 Locals using the banks for either cycling or jogging, and you can too escape in nature away from the teeming buzz of the pink city.

 You can rent bikes or take a boat excursion lasting up to 2 hours or the entire day.
 Or book a dinner cruise.

 If you’re interested in science and space travel, you should not miss the futuristic theme park and museum, Cité de l’Espace.

 It’s an interactive museum where, according to one of the museum’s designers, “the general public could come to learn what space exploration was all about, and how it’s done.”
 If this sounds similar to the Air and Space Museum in Washington D.C., you’re right.

 Take a tour through the original Mir Space Station, gaze up at the towering Ariane space rocket, and vicariously experience travel to Mars.
 There is even special a playground for children called the Little Astronaut Square.